-- This Latrobe Regional Airport Master Plan 2015, once adopted, should be introduced in the Latrobe Planning Scheme as a reference document; - At a strategic level, it is imperative that a master plan be developed for the area identified as 'employment investigation area' within the Traralgon West Structure Plan, in order to determine what mix and allocation of uses is appropriate within this area.
-This work should take into account the airport safeguarding principles described in this section as well as how best to complement vision and development concept for airport described in Sections 4.0 and 5.0 above.
-In particular, it must ensure that any residential uses in the area do not present any potential to compromise the future operations of the airport; - In light of the proximity of the Latrobe Regional Airport and Latrobe regional Hospital, and the potential for interaction in terms of land uses, Latrobe City Council, the Latrobe Regional Airport Board and the Latrobe Regional Hospital should engage in discussions, with the objective of establishing a Memorandum of Understanding allowing both to work together in achieving their respective development objectives. - Restrictions on the height of surrounding structures, vegetation and other objects which may present a hazard to existing or possible future aircraft operations will need to be implemented through the application of Schedules to the Design and Development Overlay (DDO) to the Latrobe Planning Scheme.
-The DDO Schedules will need to identify areas and applicable height restrictions which will form the planning permit trigger. - The DDO Schedules will be based on a set of Obstacle Limitation Surfaces required to ensure the safety of future aircraft operations in accordance with the Civil Aviation Safety Regulations Part 139 and the minimum standards required by the Civil Aviation Safety Authority set out in Figure G.
+- This Latrobe Regional Airport Master Plan 2015(Updated 2019)should be introduced in the Latrobe Planning Scheme as a background document; - In light of the proximity of the Latrobe Regional Airport and Latrobe regional Hospital, and the potential for interaction in terms of land uses, Latrobe City Council, the Latrobe Regional Airport Board and the Latrobe Regional Hospital should engage in discussions, with the objective of establishing a Memorandum of Understanding allowing both to work together in achieving their respective development objectives. - Restrictions on the height of surrounding structures, vegetation and other objects which may present a hazard to existing or possible future aircraft operations will need to be implemented through the application of Schedules to the Design and Development Overlay

-- The strategic justification for the DDO will be provided through the adoption of the Final Latrobe Regional Airport Master Plan 2015 and the need for Council to enable the vision set out in the Master Plan to be realised. - Land use restrictions on inappropriate development are currently implemented through an Airport Environs Overlay (AEO).
+- (DDO) to the Latrobe Planning Scheme.
+The DDO Schedules will need to identify areas and applicable height restrictions which will form the planning permit trigger. - The DDO Schedules will be based on a set of Obstacle Limitation Surfaces required to ensure the safety of future aircraft operations in accordance with the Civil Aviation Safety Regulations Part 139 and the minimum standards required by the Civil Aviation Safety Authority set out in Figure G. - The strategic justification for the DDO will be provided through the adoption of the Final Latrobe Regional Airport Master Plan 2015 and the need for Council to enable the vision set out in the Master Plan to be realised. - Land use restrictions on inappropriate development are currently implemented through an Airport Environs Overlay (AEO).
 The AEO should be based on an Australian Noise Exposure Forecast contour map which has been endorsed for technical accuracy by Airservices Australia.
 The ANEF is a forecast of future aircraft operations expected as a result of the realisation of the Master Plan and not a measure of the noise footprint of existing operations. - It is justifiable and permissible to establish an ANEF based either on a long-range (beyond 20-years) timeframe or to represent the expected ultimate development of the airport.
 Given the long-term nature of land use zoning and the irreversibility of allowing incompatible development, a long-range ANEF has been prepared consistent with the development vision of the Master Plan.
 This ANEF has been endorsed for technical accuracy by Airservices Australia. - The Airport Environs Overlay in the Latrobe Planning scheme should then be replaced with the updated long range (2050) ANEF.
 As the ANEF preparation and endorsement process can take some time, in the interim, the current AEO remains relevant and should be retained within the Planning Scheme. - A set of N-above contours reflecting the advice of the National Airports Safeguarding Framework has been prepared in association with the updated ANEF.
 These are included at Appendix E. Council should investigate and keep under review the ability to incorporate the N-above contours within the Latrobe Planning Scheme in a manner which can guide future planning decisions and inform the public of the expected impacts of airport operations as a supplement to the ANEF. - Council should consider the windshear, wildlife hazard, wind farm, lighting and public safety guidelines, as outlined in Section 7.6, when assessing planning proposals around the airport (but not apply planning controls for these matters at this stage pending completion of the State Government's work on implementing NASF and further work by NASAG relating to Public Safety Areas).